moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 After installing block_course_overview_campus with its default settings and adding it to your frontpage, it behaves like block_course_overview from moodle core.
 Additionally, news from your courses can be folded and unfolded and courses can be hidden from the course list.

-To make use of the advanced features of the block, please visit Plugins -> Blocks -> Course overview on campus.
+To make use of the advanced features of the block, please visit Site administration -> Plugins -> Blocks -> Course overview on campus.

 There, you find multiple settings pages: